 How to find eco-friendly products online?

-If you are looking for a sustainable and ecological product on the Internet, why not use a French or European solidarity search engine?
+If you are looking for a sustainable and ethical product on the Internet, why not use a French or European solidarity search engine?
 You can then refine your search by studying the ecolabels, without falling into the trap of greenwashing.
-And once you have found the eco-friendly product of your dreams, you can turn your attention to hosting the site.
+And once you have found the product of your dreams, you can have a look at the website's hosting.
 In this article you will find a lot of information on how to find an eco-responsible product on the Internet.

 Search and Save